BaiGeiQiShi/Mop/README.md

 ./start_debloat_debopm

 # 6.Run the ablation experiment
-./start_debloat-s12  #Moss-s1,2
+./start_debloat-s12  #Mop-s1,2
-./start_debloat-s13  #Moss-s1,3
+./start_debloat-s13  #Mop-s1,3
-./start_debloat-s23  #Moss-s2,3
+./start_debloat-s23  #Mop-s2,3
 ```

 ### Note:
-Since Chisel and Razor need to specify the test cases that must be handled, and this depends on which test cases the debloated program generated by Moss can handle, please follow [here](https://github.com/BaiGeiQiShi/MossBenchmark/blob/main/scripts/README.md) to configure your oracle and then run `./run_chisel` and `./run_razor`.
+Since Chisel and Razor need to specify the test cases that must be handled, and this depends on which test cases the debloated program generated by Mop can handle, please follow [here](https://github.com/BaiGeiQiShi/MopBenchmark/blob/main/scripts/README.md) to configure your oracle and then run `./run_chisel` and `./run_razor`.

-If you want to know more details about the benchmark, please refer to [MossBenchmark](https://github.com/BaiGeiQiShi/MossBenchmark).
+If you want to know more details about the benchmark, please refer to [MopBenchmark](https://github.com/BaiGeiQiShi/MopBenchmark).

 ## Contact